 Louie the Parrot finds a written will stating that his master bequeathes the family fortune not to him, but to his fellow household pet, a lunkheaded cat named Heathcliff, with the proviso that Louie is next in line to inherit the wealth if Heathcliff dies.
 So, Louie plots the untimely demise of Heathcliff.
-Written by

 Kevin McCorry <email@example.com>

 Rooster's Millions, the book being read by Louie the Parrot, is a reference to Brewster's Millions, published in 1902.
 The original novel tells the story of Montgomery Brewster, a young man who inherits a million dollars (roughly $27 million in 2016 dollars) and then must spend every penny of it within a year, without retaining any assets or property, in order to inherit a greater amount.
 The novel has been adapted several times, most notably into Brewster's Millions

 Duh, what's that for, Louie?

 You wanna play games, don't ya?
 Well we're gonna play William Tell.